Bellows Falls development director resigns

-ROCKINGHAM — After six years of serving as director of the Development Office, Francis "Dutch" Walsh is resigning today.
+ROCKINGHAM — After six years of serving as director at the development office, Francis "Dutch" Walsh is resigning this Friday.

-"It's just time for me to go," Walsh said Wednesday evening in a phone interview.
+"It's just time for me to go," Walsh said Wednesday evening in phone interview.

-When Walsh was asked if talk around town and Select Board meetings discussing "personnel" influenced his decision to leave, he said, "No comment."
+When Walsh was asked if talk around town and meetings discussing "personnel" influenced his decision to leave, he said, "No comment."

-Walsh has accepted a job with the Brattleboro Development Credit Corporation, where he says he will be managing real estate, such as the Cotton Mill and the Book Press buildings.
+Walsh has accepted a job with the Brattleboro Development Credit Corporation where he says he will be managing real estate.

-In reflecting on his time at the Development Office, he said he most enjoyed working with the people.
+In reflecting on his work while at the Development Office, he said he most enjoyed working with the people.

 "It's a great staff there, a lot of potential and support," said Walsh.
 "When Chip Stearns came on as Manager, I knew we were headed in the right direction with plans and positive development and movement.
 I can't say enough about the people who work there."